Mitigating Shortcut Learning with Diffusion Counterfactuals and Diverse Ensembles: Results

+To investigate the objectives of this study, we apply the WCST-ML framework~\citep{scimeca2022shortcut} on three datasets, namely ColorDSprites, UTKFace and CelebA.
+Each dataset is thus divided into a training set, comprising fully correlated feature-labels groups (\autoref{fig:diffdiv}), and as many test sets as there are label classes.
+For ColorDSprites, we consider the features of ${color, orientation, scale, shape\}}$, in UTKFace we consider the features ${\{ethnicity, gender, age\}}$, while in CelebA we consider the features ${\{light skin, oval face\}}$.
+We provide more implementation details in Suppl \autoref{sup:sec:methods}.

+For the first stage we train three DPMs on the datasets with fully correlated features, each including respectively 34998, 1634 and 2914 feature-correlated samples.
+We generate $\approx 100$k samples from DPMs trained at varying number of epochs between 1 to 1.2K, to be used for ensemble diversification and analysis.
+We perform no post-processing or pruning of the generated samples, and instead wish to observe the innate ability of DPMs to generate samples beyond the training distribution.

+In the second stage, we separately train ensembles for each combination of dataset and diversification objective, and for each, we perform ablation studies by applying the diversification objective to the data generated by the DPMs at different fidelity levels.
+For comparison, we also consider ensemble diversification with real \emph{ood} data, as well as a standard ensemble baseline with no diversification.

-We test the ability of DPMs to transcend surface-level statistics of the data and generate samples that break the shortcut signals at training time, even when trained on correlated data.
-We train the DPMs on the correlated WCST-ML diagonal sample sets for both ColorDSprites and UTKFace.
-Fig. \ref{fig:diff_sampling} displays the training samples for both datasets (left halves), as well as samples from the DPMs (right halves) trained for respectively 25 and 800 epochs.
-In the figure we observe how sampling from the trained DPMs generates previously unseen feature combinations, despite the correlated coupling of features during training (e.g. $\langle green/white, heart \rangle$, $\langle green, square \rangle$ or $\langle child, female \rangle$), suggesting a potential for innate disentangling capabilities in diffusion latent spaces.
-Leveraging this powerful capability is crucial in the generation of samples for disagreement, as it allows models to break from the shortcuts in the training distribution.
+\paragraph{DPMs Exhibit Generalization Capabilities Under Correlation:} We show in \autoref{fig:diff_sampling} the training samples for both datasets (left halves), as well as samples from the DPMs (right halves) trained for 25, 800, and 1000 epochs, respectively for each dataset.
+We observe how sampling from the trained DPMs generates previously unseen feature combinations, despite the correlated coupling of features during training (e.g. $\langle green/white, heart \rangle$, $\langle child, female \rangle$ or $\langle \neg light\ skxin, oval\ face \rangle$), suggesting a potential for DPMS to transcend surface-level statistics of the data, extending previous findings to the special case of fully correlated input features in the target distribution.

+\paragraph{Early Stopping to Capture Diffusion \emph{ood} Sampling Capabilities:} To understand under which conditions sampling from DPMs can lead to the generation of samples displaying unseen feature combinations, we examine the fraction of \emph{ood} samples generated by DPMs at different fidelities (\S \ref{sec:exp_design}).